-Numerous factors determine how much your insurance company might charge you for your Medigap policy.
-For instance, a 65 year-old, female non-smoker in Chicago will pay a significantly different premium from a 78 year-old man in Florida who frequently uses tobacco products.
+Many factors determine how much your insurance company might charge you for your Medigap policy.
+A 65-year-old, female non-smoker in Chicago won’t pay the same premium as a 78-year-old man in Miami who frequently uses tobacco products.

-Like most insurance products, the premium cost for Medigap plans available in Florida are calculated using a number of underwriting factors.
-Your general health, health history, tobacco use, age and gender will all be considered when formulating a premium.
-Where you live in Florida, even the zip code has an impact as well because of the different costs of healthcare in various communities.
-To help give you an idea what others near you are paying, we have provided a chart with estimated premiums.
+Like most insurance products, Medigap plans in Florida have premiums.
+Rates for Medigap plans in Florida are calculated using various underwriting factors.
+Insurers consider your general health, health history, tobacco use, age, gender, and other factors.
+Where you live in Florida — down to your zip code — has an impact as well.
+This is due to differences in the cost of healthcare between communities.
+To give you an idea of what others near you are paying, we’ve provided a chart with estimated monthly rates.

 How do Medicare Plan Ratings Work?